beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

+---
+description: Detailed configuration
+---

 ## Self-managed ROR cluster and remote Elastic Cloud cluster configuration details

 This is a detailed description of how to configure two Elasticsearch clusters:
 1. One in Elastic Cloud (managed Elasticsearch from Elastic) containing the bulk of the data
-2. One self hosted with ReadonlyREST (for enterprise-level access control and authentication)
+2. One self-hosted with ReadonlyREST (for enterprise-level access control and authentication)

 The objective is to get the two connected using the transport protocol over SSL, so that we can attach a Kibana (with ROR Enterprise installed) to the cluster #2, and from there query the data in cluster #1 using the [Cross Cluster Search (CCS)](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-cross-cluster-search.html) feature.